replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 ### Bug Fixes

-- Fixes issue that caused the less command to break after installing on amazon linux 2.
+- Fixes an issue that caused the less command to break after installing on amazon linux 2.
-- Fixes issue that caused installations to fail on RHEL based distributions with Velero and the `kotsadm.disableS3` flag set to `true`.
+- Fixes an issue that caused installations to fail on RHEL based distributions with Velero and the `kotsadm.disableS3` flag set to `true`.
-- Fixes issue that caused pressing `tab` to print `bash: _get_comp_words_by_ref: command not found` when `bash-completion` is not installed.
+- Fixes an issue that caused pressing `tab` to print `bash: _get_comp_words_by_ref: command not found` when `bash-completion` is not installed.
+- Fixes an issue where migrating the object store from Rook to Minio would fail due to undefined metrics functions.

 ## Release v2022.05.19-0